evilsysadmin/kube-devenv/README.md

   * Make some changes to `package.json`:
       * The full build/push/deploy process will be triggered, fetching dependencies from `npm`

-* Otherwise run make run , which will deploy your app in your cluster, without live reload.

-* A single ingress host is created , for "test.com". /etc/hosts updates ara automatically managed from makefile.
+* A single ingress host is created , for "test.com". /etc/hosts updates are automatically managed from makefile.

   So you can test it with

 $ curl test.com
+  Hello World!!!!!

+* Run make nodev , to kill the local devenv.

-* delete your local cluster with make delete-k3d
+* And delete your local cluster , with make delete-k3d

 ### Extra cluster features

-You can deploy extra tooling in the cluster , with parameters in config.yaml
+You can deploy extra tooling in the cluster , with parameters in extras.yaml

 ```
 k3d:
   prometheus: false
   localstack: true
   elastic: true
+  traefik: true
 ```

 Currently this project supports: